Components

 Key dates

-EOI outcomes will be advised by this date and successful submissions will receive an invitation to submit a full application including an application pack
+01 May 2023 EOI outcomes were advised by this date and successful submissions received an invitation to submit a full application including an application pack.

 17 July 2023

-Applicants will be notified of application outcomes by this date.
+Applicants were notified of application outcomes by this date.

-Following this, successful applicants will be announced by the Minister for Agricultural Industry Development and Fisheries.
+Following this, successful applicants were announced by the Minister for Agricultural Industry Development and Fisheries.

 Applications are now closed for Round Two